 43. Gerard Way’s Cartoon Pitch:

-Before forming My Chemical Romance, Gerard Way pitched a cartoon series called “The Breakfast Monkey” to Cartoon Network.
-Although it was greenlit, the project never made it to air, showing Way’s early interest in animation and storytelling.
+Gerard Way pitched a cartoon series called “The Breakfast Monkey” to Cartoon Network before forming My Chemical Romance, as seen from when the project was greenlit but did not air.
+That shows Way’s early interest in animation and storytelling.

-Cartoon Network’s “Toonami” block, launched in 1997, was instrumental in popularizing anime in the United States, introducing series like “Dragon Ball Z” and “Sailor Moon” to a new generation of fans and fostering a burgeoning anime culture.
+Cartoon Network’s “Toonami” block, launched in 1997, was key to filling anime, with programs like “Dragon Ball Z” and “Sailor Moon,” on air in the United States for a new generation of viewers, fueling an emerging anime culture.

 45. CN Real Experiment: